soz-live/soz-live.github.io/docs/glossary.md

 ## DIP

-Stands for the Dependency Inversion Priciple and is the D in [SOLID](#solid). <br> It describes the strategy of depending upon Abstractions (abstract classes) and not to depend upon concretions (actual classes).
+Stands for the Dependency Inversion Priciple and is the D in [SOLID](#solid). <br> It describes the strategy of depending upon Abstractions (abstract classes) and not to depend upon concretions (actual classes).

 ## DRY